 |Equity||Shareholder’ Equity + Reserves and surplus + Retained Profits – Fictitious Assets – Accumulated Losses|

 This formula can have many versions depending on the level of depth we explore.
-We have included few things and have excluded few others.
-For an in-depth understanding we suggesting reading our post on Debt to Equity Ratio.
+We have included a few things and have excluded a few others.
+For an in-depth understanding, we suggest reading our post on the Debt to Equity Ratio.
 Our formula is also influenced by this post.

 Debt to Equity Ratio Calculator